Fashion design: Italy

 Milan is Italy's fashion capital.
 Most of the older Italian couturiers are in Rome.
 However, Milan and Florence are the Italian fashion capitals, and it is the exhibition venue for their collections.
 Italian fashion features casual and glamorous elegance.
-In Italy Milan Fashion week takes places twices a week in February and September.
+In Italy, Milan Fashion Week takes place twice a year in February and September.
 Milan Fashion week puts fashion in the spotlight and celebrates it in the heart of Milan with fashion lovers, buyers and media.

 Japan

-Most Japanese fashion houses are in Tokyo.
-The Japanese look is loose and unstructured (often resulting from complicated cutting), colours tend to the sombre and subtle, and richly textured fabrics.
+Most Japanese fashion houses are in Tokyo which is home to Tokyo Fashion Week, Asia's largest fashion week.
+The Japanese look is loose and unstructured (often resulting from complicated cutting), colors tend to the sombre and subtle, and richly textured fabrics.
 Famous Japanese designers include Kenzo Takada, Issey Miyake, Yohji Yamamoto and Rei Kawakubo.

 China

+Chinese clothing has historically been associated with lower quality both inside and outside China, leading to a stigma on Chinese brands.
+Due to government censorship, Chinese citizens were only able to access fashion magazines in the 1990s.
+However, as more and more Chinese designers matriculate from the world's top fashion schools, Chinese designers such as Shushu/Tong and Rui Zhou have made their way into the world's top fashion weeks, and Shanghai has become a fashion hub in China.
+In the early 2020s, Gen Z shoppers pioneered the guochao (国潮 (Guó cháo)) movement, a trend of preferring homegrown designers which incorporate aspects of Chinese history and culture.
 Hong Kong clothing brand Shanghai Tang's design concept is inspired by Chinese clothing and set out to rejuvenate Chinese fashion of the 1920s and 30s, with a modern twist of the 21st century and its usage of bright colours.
+Additionally, a revival in interest in traditional Han clothing has led to interest in haute couture clothing with historical Chinese details, particularly around Chinese New Year.